When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Where Can I Breastfeed in Public?

-• Mall sitting area.
+• Mall sitting areas: Usually comfortable and plentiful.

 Tips for Breastfeeding in Public